Minimum wage to rise to $21.20 from April

 "With the arrival of Omicron, we are once again calling on many of our frontline workers, such as cleaners, supermarket workers, and security guards, to keep the country running as the virus spreads and cases begin to increase.
 I think everyone agrees those contributing so much to our Covid response deserve a pay rise.

-“Raising the minimum wage will directly benefit approximately 300,000 workers, and will help many households that have been most impacted by the effects of Covid.
-For someone working a 40-hour week on the minimum wage, this increase will see them earning an extra $48 a week, and almost $2,500 more each year," he said.
+"Raising the minimum wage will directly benefit approximately 300,000 workers, and will help many households that have been most impacted by the effects of Covid.
+For someone working a 40-hour week on the minimum wage, this increase will see them earning an extra $48 a week, and almost $2500 more each year," Wood said.

+READ MORE: Minimum wage debated as 'immense step forward' for workers, 'hell of an April Fools' joke' for businesses

 He said the increase would have an impact on the economy "as many workers will spend the extra money on goods and services, which in turn, will help support businesses".